Downshire Hill: Known residents

-During the First World War, the literary figures Constance, Edward and David Garnett lived in house number 6.
+The Gothic Revival architect Temple Moore and later, during the First World War, the literary figures Constance, Edward and David Garnett lived in house number 6.

 In the 1930s the Scottish writer Edwin Muir and then the two-time Wimbledon finalist Bunny Austin lived under number 7.

 At the turn of the century, the actor Edward Gordon Craig and the composer Martin Shaw shared house number 8.

 The author Sylvia Dryhurst was born in house number 11.
 After their marriage to the writer Robert Lynd the couple moved into the neighboring building number 14 and lived there until 1918.

 The artist Roland Penrose and photographer Lee Miller lived in building number 21 and the biologist Peter Medawar number 25.

 The painter John Constable had stayed in the same house for a short time in the previous century.
-At number 35 the physicist J. D. Bernal lived in the late 1930s and in the neighboring house number 37 the actress Flora Robson at about the same time.
+At number 35 the physicist J. D. Bernal lived in the late 1930s, and in the neighbouring house number 37 the actress Flora Robson at about the same time.